apache/nuttx/boards/arm/stm32/stm32f429i-disco/configs/fb/README.txt

 Configurable via the nuttx framebuffer interface (for each layer separately)

-- color (fill memory region with a specific ARGB8888 color immediatelly), if cmap is disabled
+- color (fill memory region with a specific ARGB8888 color immediately), if cmap is disabled
-- blit (copy memory region to another memory region with pixel format conversion if neccessary)
+- blit (copy memory region to another memory region with pixel format conversion if necessary)
-- blend (blend two memory regions and copy the result to a third memory region with pixel format conversion if neccessary), if cmap is disabled
+- blend (blend two memory regions and copy the result to a third memory region with pixel format conversion if necessary), if cmap is disabled

 Blit and blend operation using a fixes memory size defined by the background layer.
 DMA2D controller doesn't support scaling.